 There are federal restrictions against felons owning a firearm.
-This is another of the many things felons are not allowed after they leave prison.
+This is one of those many things felons are not allowed to have after they leave prison.

 - Restoring Firearm Rights